RobertoFreireDev/AI-First-Dev/README.md

 AI-first development is a paradigm where artificial intelligence is the core driver of the software lifecycle, rather than an afterthought, placing AI agents at the center of planning, coding, and testing

+## AGENTS.md

+**Problem:** AI agent doesn’t know your project.
+AI agent needs different kinds of information: what is the build command?
+What is the style guide?
+How do you run an individual test?
+Which architectural patterns should be followed?

+**Solution:** Create a “README for machines.”
+That’s what AGENTS.md (Markdown file) is about—and the entire ecosystem of Agent Skills that is emerging around it.

+The core principle: be concise and practical.
+No long texts explaining the project’s philosophy.
+The agent needs clear rules and executable commands.

+AGENTS.md is an emerging, ecosystem-agnostic convention for documenting projects for AI agents, but it is not an official standard.
+Some tools—like Claude Code—use their own formats (e.g., CLAUDE.md) as the primary source of instructions

+In a monorepo, global rules are typically defined at the root, with more specific or overriding rules defined within each package.

+Each tool (e.g., Cursor, Claude Code) defines its own rules for prioritizing and discovering instruction files (such as "AGENTS.md", "CLAUDE.md", etc.).
+These tools may also automatically include those files in the agent’s context for new sessions, but the behavior is tool-specific and not standardized

 ## Spec Driven Development

 <p align="center">